Glenda Lee Humiston

 Oakland, CA 94607

-Dr. Glenda Humiston was appointed vice president of UC Agriculture and Natural Resources Aug.
+Glenda Humiston was appointed University of California vice president for agriculture and natural resources Aug.
 3, 2015.

 Humiston was born in California and raised on a cattle ranch in Colorado, where she was a member of 4-H. She came to UC ANR with more than 25 years of experience working on public policy development and program implementation supporting sustainability.